-Hire for entrepreneurial spirit
+Hire for the entrepreneurial spirit

 Aspiring entrepreneurs are often attracted to innovative environments – you’ll find many of them employed at startups, for example.
-These tend to be the sorts of people who are eager to learn and will jump at first-hand experience with having the autonomy to manage their own projects.
+These tend to be the sorts of people who are eager to learn and will jump at the first-hand experience with having the autonomy to manage their own projects.

 Not everyone is cut out to be an entrepreneur, and you probably don’t want an entire workforce of the same type of person, but by deliberately hiring a few people who exemplify these qualities, you can help to pump up that intrapreneurial culture.

 Intrapreneurship is something that many organizations aspire to develop, but it isn’t as easy as simply telling people to go forth and innovate – it takes a culture that supports the right behaviors.